TVolden/TVolden.github.io/_posts/2019-02-22-HelloWorld.md

 I'd normally talk to people around me, and people are nice to listen and comment, but I feel like a need a new place to let it go, and this is so much better than talking to a rubber duck.

 By now, you may have noticed that my process is creative (chaotic).
 Well clever you.
-I see myself as a creative.
-I can draw, and do so both in my free time and on work.
+I see myself as a creative person.
+I can draw, and do so both in my free time and as part of my work.
 I think a drawing is the best way to get a shared and clear picture of something complex, which coding usually is.

-I also like psycology and behavial science.
+I also like behavial psychology.
-In fact, back when I had to choose my education, I picked computers over psycology.
+In fact, back when I had to choose my education, I picked computers over psychology.
-Even though I never regretted that choice, I'll always have a profound interest on how the human mind works.
+Even though I never regretted that choice, I'll always have a profound interest in the average human mind.
-My interest in behavial science started when I stumbled upon a book called "thinking fast and slow", and once I read that one, I just couldn't stop.
+My interest in behavial psychology started when I stumbled upon a book called "Thinking fast and slow", which I read multiple times.
-It's interesting because it's like a live steamed manual on human software, written by the users of the system.

 I have a dream of one day being able to unite the 3 passions in my professional career.
-I don't see allot of job openings, for a professional programmer, with insight in the human psyche and who also likes to draw.
+I don't see a lot of job openings for a professional programmer with insight in the human psyche and who also likes to draw.
-That said, I do think that the tree things complement each other, and I hope to show exactly that on this here blog.
+That said, I do think that the tree things complement each other, and I hope to show exactly that on this blog.

 I apologize for my sketchy first post, but I just needed to get something out there.
-I plan to get a retine up and running, and post something regularely.
+I plan to get a rutine up and running, and post something regularely.

 Sincerly,
 Thomas Volden

+Edited 2025-04-02, corrected spelling and rephrased some sentences.